patrinoua/open-topics/README.md

 ### Mobile Application
 I am building a React Native/Firebase mobile sports application.
 The aim is to have it approved on the App Store.
-Feel free to get in touch if you'd like to contribute in development.
+Feel free to get in touch if you'd like to contribute in development!

 ## Open Topics
 ### Hosting / SSL